MicrosoftDocs/well-architected/well-architected/cost-optimization/eliminate-waste.md

 1. *Take inventory*: Conduct a thorough inventory of all resources within the workload across environments.

 1. *Find orphaned resources*: Resources can become orphaned when they're no longer needed or when their parent resources are deleted.
 For example, you might delete a virtual machine, but its associated storage account isn't removed.
-Review your workload to identify resources that are no longer needed or are orphaned.
+Review your workload to identify unneeded or orphaned resources.

 1. *Remove idle components*: There’s typically a cost associated with a deployed resource.
 Even if the resource allows you to stop or reallocate, you might continue to pay for the resource.
 Consider removing idle resources.
 If you need the data, back it up first and then remove the resource.
 You’re better off redeploying the resource and restoring the data than allowing the resource to remain idle.